haroldtreen/haroldtreen.github.io/_posts/2016-11-21-recurse-center-week-8.md

 On Thursday I went to see Madeon & Porter Robinson perform at Madison Square Garden.
 It's the 3rd time I've seen Madeon and he never disappoints 😍.

 I was in one of the boxes on the side.
 This meant a poor view of the stage, but also a giant section of space all to myself.
-I spent the whole busting out the dance moves 💃.
+I spent the whole concert busting out the dance moves 💃.

 ### Intellectual ⌨️